achuwilson/pydrake-manipulator-documentation/README.md

 ## **Introduction**

 Kuka LBR IIWA is a 7 DOF collaborative robot manipulator which has got excellent torque control capabilities in addition to the common position control features.
-This enables capabilities like impedence control which is much benefitial when the  robot has to interact with noisy environment models, where pure position control can break things (or even the robot).
+This enables capabilities like impedence control which is much beneficial when the  robot has to interact with noisy environment models, where pure position control can break things (or even the robot).
 The robot has joint torque sensors on all the joints. ( It should be noted that the torque estimation is not as accurate as an external Force-Torque sensor.
 It is observed that the error depends on robot pose and has an accuracy of approximately 5N)

 ## **Kuka System Architecture**